greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_EXTERNAL_TABLE.html.md

 You must own the external table to use `ALTER EXTERNAL TABLE` or `ALTER TABLE`.
 To change the schema of an external table, you must also have `CREATE` privilege on the new schema.
 To alter the owner, you must also be a direct or indirect member of the new owning role, and that role must have `CREATE` privilege on the external table's schema.
 A superuser has these privileges automatically.

-Changes to the external table definition with either `ALTER EXTERNAL TABLE` or `ALTER TABLE` do not affect the external data.
+Changes that you make to an external table definition with either `ALTER EXTERNAL TABLE` or `ALTER TABLE` do not affect the external data.

-The `ALTER EXTERNAL TABLE` and `ALTER TABLE` commands cannot modify the type external table \(read, write, web\), the table `FORMAT` information, or the location of the external data.
+The `ALTER EXTERNAL TABLE` and `ALTER TABLE` commands cannot modify the type of the external table \(read, write, web\), the table `FORMAT` information, or the location of the external data.
 To modify this information, you must drop and recreate the external table definition.

 ## <a id="section4"></a>Parameters